 My pH meter won’t give a fixed reading – is drifting or providing erratic readings?

-- Contaminated sensing glass — Blockages of the sensing glass at the base of the electrode will reduce the ability of the electrode to correctly conduct and therefore results in sporadic changes to the reading obtained.
+- Contaminated sensing glass — Blockages of the sensing glass at the base of the electrode will reduce the ability of the electrode to correctly conduct.
+Therefore, results in sporadic changes to the reading obtained.
 Always make sure you clean you electrode correctly on a regular basis making sure to remove all the contamination on the glass.
 We provide a number of electrode cleaning solutions for this purpose.

-- Clogged junction — Be especially vigilant in cleaning after using semi-solid samples, these have a tendency to leave sediment on the electrode.
-An additional aspect to consider is when using samples with a high protein concertation make sure to use an enzyme-based cleaning solution to digest the protein.
-Should clogging be a recurring issue, when measuring semi-solid or viscous samples, you may need to consider using a pH electrode that has an open junction design.
+- Clogged junction — Be especially vigilant in cleaning after using semi-solid samples.
+These have a tendency to leave sediment on the electrode.
+An additional aspect to consider is when using samples with a high protein concentration.
+Make sure to use an enzyme-based cleaning solution to digest the protein.
+Should clogging be a recurring issue, when measuring semi-solid or viscous samples, you may need to consider using a pH electrode.
+This should have an open junction design.

 - Electrode improperly hydrated — To prevent this store correctly in a storage solution designed for this purpose making sure to clean prior to storage.

 - Electrical noise interference — This can interfere with electrical machinery, including pH meters.
 Try and read a sample away from the interference if possible.

 My pH readings are incorrect – varying constantly or just showing the same reading.
 What is causing this?

 - Wiping the electrode — Wiping or rubbing the electrode has a tendency to cause a number of issues.
 These include – static electricity building up on the electrode, removal of the hydration layer on the electrode bulb and scratching of the electrode surface.
 Ideally, not wiping the electrode will be best, but, if removal of liquid from the electrode bulb is required, be sure to blot not wipe with a lint-free paper towel.